 Yes!
 Even if you've never played Far Cry in your life, you can sit back and enjoy the most of the Far Cry 6 story.
 The game is fun in the sense that it will entertain you with its story, making you feel an integral part of this revolution.
 For those who enjoy history and Cold War subjects, it's a dish that overflows.

-Mainly for addressing issues that have always been present in society such as their rights to freedom of expression, but which were – and still are – repressed for not being part of the “context” and “way of life” of its leaders.
+Mainly for addressing issues that have always been present in society such as their rights to freedom of expression, but which were – and still are – repressed for not being part of the “context” and “way of life” of their leaders.

 The gameplay ends up being secondary in this title, but it's still deep with its captivating characters that we want at all costs to reach the end and achieve freedom.
 This is a title that ending the game is the wrong way to say it, because Dani Rojas and his friends are so important to us that we faithfully believe that they exist and that we are part of the revolution.